lorrli274/next/courses/community/Mozilla/Express Web Framework/6.1Activates/06-Update Book Form/04-View.md

               else
                 option(value=author._id) #{author.name}

-**Note**: This code change is required so that the book_form can be used for both creating and updating book objects (without this, there is an error on the `GET` route when creating a form).
+info> This code change is required so that the book_form can be used for both creating and updating book objects (without this, there is an error on the `GET` route when creating a form).